 In 3 BC, Pergamum became the center of an independent kingdom for many centuries.
-Attalus III bequeathed his kingdom to the Romans which became the province of Asia in 133 BC.
-Augustus constituted the province as a senatorial province.
+Attalus III bequeathed his kingdom to the Romans, which became the province of Asia in 133 BC.
+Augustus constituted the province a senatorial province.

 King Eumenes II (197-159 B.C.) instituted a library of 200,000 volumes given as a gift from Anthony to Cleopatra, second only to the library in Alexandra (founded by Ptolemy Philadelphus).
-A famous sculpture school located there.
-Its economic base was agriculture, silver, livestock breeding, wool and parchment.
+A famous sculpture school is located there.
+Its economic base was agriculture, silver, livestock breeding, wool, and parchment.

 Pergamum had already persecuted Christians (Revelation 1:11; 2:12).